» Nomad Secret Backend

 type token so that it can create and revoke ACL tokens.

 The next step is to configure a role.
 A role is a logical name that maps to a set of policy names used to generate those credentials.
-For example, lets create an "monitoring" role that maps to a "readonly" policy:
+For example, let's create a "monitoring" role that maps to a "readonly" policy:

 $ vault write nomad/role/monitoring policies=readonly Success!
 Data written to: nomad/role/monitoring